Asymptotic fluctuations of representations of the unitary groups: Introduction

-where $n_l\in\{0,1,\dots\}$ denote the multiplicities and we consider a probability measure on the set of all shifted weights given as follows:
+where $n_l\in\{0,1,\dots\}$ denotes the multiplicity and we consider a probability measure on the set of all shifted weights given as follows:

-More generally, to a reducible representation $\rho$, we associate a random matrix $X(\rho)$ whose law is determined by the fact that it is unitarily invariant and that its eigenvalues are distributed according to the probability measure \eqref{eq:probability-on-weights}.
+To such a reducible representation $\rho$, we associate a random matrix $\naiveMatrix(\rho)$ given by \eqref{eq:random-matrix}, where---as before---$U$ is a random unitary matrix distributed according to the Haar measure on $U(n)$, but $l$ should be now an independent random variable with the distribution given by \eqref{eq:probability-on-weights}.

-The random matrix $X=X(\rho)$ contains essentially all information about the representation $\rho$.
-In our previous paper \cite{Collins'Sniady2006} we studied applications of this matrix in the study of the asymptotics of representations of a fixed unitary group $U(n)$ (and in fact, representations of any fixed compact Lie group).
-In this article we study asymptotics of representations $\rho_n$ of the unitary groups $U(n)$ in the limit $n\to\infty$, therefore we will have to replace the random matrix $X$ by a sequence of random matrices $\big(X(\rho_n) \big)$ with their sizes tending to infinity.
+The \naive random matrix $\naiveMatrix=\naiveMatrix(\rho)$ contains all information (up to ampliation) about the decomposition of the representation $\rho$ into irreducible components.
+In our previous paper \cite{Collins'Sniady2006}, we studied applications of this matrix in the study of the asymptotics of representations of a fixed unitary group $U(n)$ (and of any fixed compact Lie group).
+In this article we focus on asymptotics of representations $\rho_n$ of the unitary groups $U(n)$ in the limit $n\to\infty$.
+Therefore, we will have to replace the random matrix $\naiveMatrix$ by a sequence of random matrices $\big(\naiveMatrix(\rho_n) \big)$ with their sizes tending to infinity.